 Fortunately, resourcefulness prevailed, a new plan was prepared, and the company quickly began processing and packing pickles itself.

 From a modest beginning in 1926, with only a 3,600 square foot building and $19,500 in capital, Mt.
-Olive has grown to manufacture the best-selling brand of pickles in US grocery stores.
+Olive has grown to manufacture the best-selling brand of pickles, peppers and relishes in the U.S.

 A Community Proposition

 It all started in the mid-1920s with Shikrey Baddour, a Lebanese immigrant from nearby Goldsboro, who saw opportunity in the wasted cucumber crops of area farmers.
 Baddour came up with the idea of buying the cucumbers, putting them in a brining tank and selling the brined cucumbers, or brine stock, to other pickle firms.
 Baddour enlisted the aid of George Moore, a sailor from Wilmington who had worked in a Castle Hayne pickle plant.
 The plan didn’t work the way they had envisioned, however: they had no buyers for their product.

 By January 1926, a new plan was put into place through the efforts of a group of local business people who formally established the Mt.
 Olive Pickle Company, Inc. to pack and sell its own pickles.
 Thirty-seven original shareholders put forward the capital to get the company started in what all viewed as a “community proposition.”
 The first board of directors was led by H.M.
 Cox Sr., president, I.F.
 Witherington, vice president, and C.W.
 Oliver, secretary-treasurer.
 The board hired Moore as factory superintendent and Baddour as salesman, and it purchased one acre of land from farmer J.A.
 Westbrook for $1,000.
 The land is part of the current manufacturing site today.
 Westbrook’s home still stands across from the plant.